kyasu1/ql-label/README.md

 # ptouch

-`ptouch` provides a printer driver for Brother P-Touch QL series label printers connected to USB ports.
-This allows programatically print out multiple labels represented by a struct implemnting `Iterator` trait.
-Each data is just a two dimensional array of Vec<Vec<u8>>, so it is easy to convert from any image formats.
-You can drive multiple printers at the same time.
+This crate provides a printer driver for Brother P-Touch QL series label printers connected to USB ports.
+It is possible to print out multiple programatically generated labels.
+Bunch of labels are represented by a struct implemnting `Iterator` trait which allows lazy generation.
+The label data is respresented as a two dimensional array of Vec<Vec<u8>>, conversion from another image formats can be easily done.
+This driver supports printing with multiple printers at a same time.

 ## Features

+- USB connection is supported.
 - Print multiple labels at once.
 - High resolution printing support.
 - Two colors printing support.